DNS Attacks

 DNS Root Server

-).
+The root servers of the DNS are responsible for the top-level domains (TLD).
 As the last instance, they are only requested if the name server does not respond.
 Thus, a root server is a central interface between users and content on the Internet, as it links domain and IP address.
-The Internet Corporation for Assigned Names and Numbers (ICANN
+The Internet Corporation for Assigned Names and Numbers (ICANN) coordinates the work of the root name servers.
+There are 13 such root servers around the globe.

 Authoritative Nameserver